NorthStarUAS/FlightData/README.md

-# aura-flightdata
+# AuraUAS aura-flightdata

-Libraries to load and interpolate a variety of flight data formats.
+Python libraries to load and interpolate a variety of flight data formats.
 These libs are primarily intended to support higher level flight post processing scripts.

 Included in this package is a weather/forecast front end to forecast.io.
 You will need to register for your own free apikey to